 “No,” he responded, “If he hits me again, I’ll kill him, but I’d rather we just move on to the party with no fights.”

 “Randall?” he asked, “I don’t feel like fighting, if that’s what you want, but I don’t want to get spat at either, or punched again.”

 Randall kept smiling.

-Paul smiled inwardly, not believing how mature he was being.
+Paul smiled inwardly, not believing how mature and magnanimous he was being.
 He was hoping he was earning big points.

 He smiled again.